 While Marbella is renowned for its nightlife, you can also experience its quiet, more traditional side.
 The focal point of the old quarter is the Plaza de Los Naranjos, a square surrounded by 17th-century architecture and winding narrow streets.
 Many of the city’s oldest and most prominent buildings are here, including the 16th-century town hall.
 If you wish to venture further back in time, explore some of Marbella's archaeological sites, such as the Roman villa of Rio Verde.

 Things To Do View all »

-Each June Marbella pays tribute to its patron saint, San Barnabe, with a 7-day festival.
-Proceedings begin on the beach with…
+Each June Marbella pays tribute to its patron saint, San Barnabe, with a seven-day festival.
+Proceedings begin on the beach…

 Styled like a Middle-Eastern souk, this beach retreat does drinks and laid-back dining during the day – then after dark it…